 1. Passwords Are Power

 The most important tool you can use in your uphill fight against the endless hordes of hackers is the ever-valorous password.
-It is a tool that is often overlooked, or ham fistedly employed.
-However, a well implemented password can be your first, and often greatest, line of defense.
-There is always a password required for most sites, but, there requirements do not typically encourage the best practices.
+It is a tool that is often overlooked, or ham-fistedly employed.
+However, a well-implemented password can be your first, and often greatest, line of defense.
+There is always a password required for most sites, but their requirements do not typically encourage the best practices.

-For personal reference, a strong password should always be greater than 8 characters, have a mix of alphanumeric characters, must employ both upper and lowercase, and at least one special character.
+For personal reference, a strong password should always be greater than eight characters, have a mix of alphanumeric characters, must employ both upper and lowercase, and at least one special character.
 These tips alone are often enough to repel the best brute force attempts and will usually dissuade even motivated hackers.
-Truly, a good, strong password is not just a good idea, or agitating memo form IT, it is a great way to protect yourself and your business.
+Truly, a good, strong password is not just a good idea or an agitating memo form IT; it is a great way to protect yourself and your business.
 So many times, a company will have a limp IT security policy based on the false notion that your business won’t be targeted.
-Optimized company websites with intuitive user logins and strong passwords are just one ways to protect yourself.
+Optimized company websites with intuitive user logins and strong passwords are just one way to protect yourself.

 Unfortunately, that is not the case.
 Over 80% of all businesses have been targeted and at least that much of individuals.
-So again, passwords are not something that be shrugged at or done sloppily.
-In fact, you should make sure that your password is dutifully complex and held in a safe location either physically or digitally.
-Do not let your privacy be stolen by a simple password failing in a complex situation, your livelihood may depend on it.
+So again, passwords are not something to be shrugged at or done sloppily.
+In fact, you should make sure that your password is dutifully complex and held in a safe location, either physically or digitally.
+Do not let your privacy be stolen by a simple password failing in a complex situation; your livelihood may depend on it.

 2. Encryption is Key

 An increasingly popular solution to the InfoSec problem is simply making your data harder to reach.
 This tip has been used rather sparingly in the past but is now gaining traction as a legitimate option given the severity and frequency of the attacks.
 It is a simple solution, comprised of simply password protecting group files and essentially backing up important data onto independent storage drives that are primarily held offline, going online only to back up the data.